chromium/subspace/PRINCIPLES.md

 1. Common C++ language behaviours are part of the class' public API.
 We will document _and test_ for being trivially copyable, movable, destructible, among others.
+1. Everything comes with tests.
+Tests are not flaky.
+1. Avoid compiler-specific things whenever possible.
+Some exceptions:
+    * `[[clang:trivial_abi]]` is a perf benefit, once Clang has C++20 support.
+    * Compiler builtins for implementing things, to avoid including large stdlib headers.
+1. Use method qualifiers extensively for improved safety.
+    * Methods that return references should be lvalue-qualified.
+If const-ref qualified, `delete` the rvalue-reference overload.
+    * Only omit a qualifier when the method makes sense for both lvalue and rvalue uses.

 ## What's included